ttran2001/ttran2001.github.io/DockerComposeLab.md

 # Docker Compose Lab (Project 2)

 ## Introduction
-For this project, the objective is to install Docker Enviroment and have the choice into three main choices of either:
+For this project, the objective is to install Docker Environment and have the choice into three main choices of either:
 - Installing OpenVAS via Docker
 - Installing WordPress via Docker
 - Installing PiHole via Docker

-For my choice, I decided on installing `Docker Enviroment` via Windows and went with the option of installing `WordPress via Docker`.
+For my choice, I decided on installing `Docker Environment` via Windows and went with the option of installing `WordPress via Docker`.
 These are the steps I took into installing both Docker and WordPress via Docker.

 ## Installing Docker Enviroment
 For the first step, we need to install the Docker Enviroment before we can install our WordPress.
 For this step, this step was simple and easy to install.